‘Japan’s UGC monetization is starting late but growing rapidly.’ - Music Business Worldwide

 Swarts would go on to work for MTV for 17 years.
 “I had various roles, including being a TV personality, helping launch Nickelodeon and working in event production,” he adds.

-Here, Swarts explains why he decided to strike an M&A deal with Orfium, the opportunities in the Japanese UGC market, and also shares his broader predictions for Japan’s music business…
+Here, Swarts explains why he decided to strike an M&A deal with Orfium, discusses the opportunities in the Japanese UGC market, and shares his broader predictions for Japan’s music business.

 What were your ambitions for Breaker when you launched the company?